Table of Contents

 Also Read: Cells

-What is Inclusion Bodies?
+What are Inclusion Bodies?

 The inclusion bodies are tiny particles found freely suspended and floating within the cytoplasmic matrix.
 Therefore, also referred to as cytoplasmic inclusions.
 These cell inclusions are formed with decreasing pH and from the pool of soluble fusion proteins within the cell.
 They are the elementary bodies, formed during infectious diseases or within the virus-infected cells such as rabies, herpes, measles, etc.